 The easiest way to locate one?
-Visit the SEC’s Electronic Data Gathering, Analysis, and Retrieval (EDGAR) database.
-Search for a specific prospectus using the company/mutual fund name, ticker symbol, filing date and more.
+Visit the SEC’s Electronic Data Gathering, Analysis and Retrieval (EDGAR) database.
+Search for a specific prospectus using the company/mutual fund name, ticker symbol, filing date or their central index key (CIK).
 In addition to the prospectus, you can access a company’s annual reports, including financial statements, through EDGAR.

 You may also request a company’s prospectus through your broker or by contacting the company’s investor relations department.
 Some companies provide a direct link to their prospectus or a prospectus request form on their website.

-The prospectus was initially devised to assess if a new investment is right for your goals, risk tolerance and current investment portfolio.
+The prospectus is designed to assess if a new investment is right for the goals, risk tolerance and current investment portfolio of a potential investor.

 You should also consider whether there’s any overlap between the security or the prospective fund and your current investments.
 Ask yourself: Does the investment compliment your existing portfolio holdings or simply replicate something you already own?

 How do a stock prospectus and a mutual fund prospectus differ?

 Mutual funds are also required by the SEC to file a prospectus.
 Like a stock prospectus, a mutual fund prospectus lays out some basic, yet crucial, information for investors.
 One key difference between a stock prospectus and a mutual fund prospectus is that the latter will likely include information about the fund’s investment goals and strategies to pursue them.